-After we exchanged a few pleasantries I asked him how his request went with upper management and the corporate board.
+After we exchanged a few pleasantries, I asked him how his request went with upper management and the corporate board.
 He shook his head and looked a little dejected.
 He said that they were reviewing his requests, but that they did not want to make that much of an investment in “IT projects.”
 And by that, they meant that they had recently made some improvements to the data center and their website.

 He thanked them for their consideration and left the meeting.

-Instead of presenting his case the way he did, my friend needed to propose his project overview in a way that proved what the business impact would be if information security was not handled the way he suggested for 2019.
-He needed to show his management and board that these things are business problems and business liabilities if left unaddressed or underfunded.
+Instead of presenting his case the way he did, my friend needed to propose his project overview in a way that proved what the potential impacts would be if information security was not handled the way he suggested.
+He needed to show his senior management and board that these things are business problems and business liabilities if left unaddressed or underfunded.

 My friend’s managers and board members need to be educated that if they assume information security improvements are only impacting the IT department, they’re missing the big picture.
 Your managers and board members may be struggling to see the same thing.

 Business leaders across the globe can be blinded by the fact that the entire company may easily be dismantled by a significant breach.
 Sure, they happened to impact gear belonging to the IT department, but that really is the extent of their ownership.
-One single breach can wipe out or ransom your company’s precious data, it can do the same with your financials, and you can suffer irreparable reputational damage.
-None of these things are an IT problem.
+One single breach can wipe out or ransom your company’s sensitive data, it can do the same with your financials, and you can suffer irreparable reputational damage.
+None of these things is an IT problem.
 Not one.

 The Business Impact

 If you are like most small- to medium-sized businesses, you have invested your heart, soul, and kid’s college funds into this business.
 It’s worked so far, but misinterpreting information security as an IT problem and not something that can make a dramatic impact on your business puts you (or your employer in the case of my friend) at risk for massive failure.